yuvalmGS/gigaspaces-wiki-jekyll/xap97/clustered-vs-non-clustered-proxies.markdown

 }
 {%endhighlight%}

-Here is how the clustered proxy is constructed:
+Here is how the clustred proxy is constructed:
 {%highlight java%}
 @PostPrimary
 public void postPrimary() {